NitroxNinja/orbiterAll/Documentation/NOVA_Autonomous_Car.md

 ## Newer Developments and Ambitions

 The bottleneck in development as in right now comes with localization systems.
 Previously we were using SLAM KISS-ICP, however this can be pretty ineffective with the vehicle is doing fast movements or sudden turns... well which all cars kind of do on a daily basis.
 This is b/c SLAM KISS-ICP purely relies on LiDAR readings (which the Ouster 128-channel LiDAR provides around 10 Hz or 10 frames of point clouds a second).
 This leaves a lot of room for interpolation, which is technically a bad thing.
+I also want to mention the idea of "map-closures", where when a car arrives at the same spot it already hit, it will localize good or something.
+Honestly have no idea how it works I'll get back to you shortly.

 Although LiDAR point clouds are extremly accurate of themselves in terms of capturing the environment, it takes a lot of computational power from the computer.
 I'd also like to briefly shout out to Mr. Kevin Ge, a fellow student at UTD who had partially inspired me to take on this task.
 He did most of the work for SLAM-KISS-ICP and now it's time for me to take it on.

+Then we have path planning which is a whole 'nother fiasco of it's own.
+Dynamic occupancy grids, cost function following (NetworkX provides an algorithm to follow the cost function)

 One article I stumbled across evolves SLAM KISS-ICP and combines it with the usage of an 6-axis IMU (inertial measurement unit, x,y,z,roll, yaw, pitch).
 This method is called LIO-EKF (LiDAR Inertial Odometry using Extended Kalman Filter).
 The advantage of using a IMU comes with having a higher frame rate of readings (think more than 1000Hz) so you can measure how far you went forward, how much you turned, etc.